BogdanFSD/ML5-Mildew-Detection/README.md

 # Page 4: Project Hypothesis and Validation

-- Bloack for each project hypothesis, describe the conclusion and how you validated.
+- Block for each project hypothesis, describe the conclusion and how you validated.

 # Page 5: ML Performance Metrics